SqrtNegativOne/calendar-reminder/README.md

 Calendar reminders to keep you focused.
-Uses FastAPI to set up webhook on localhost.
+Polls your calendar every 15 minutes to find what the current task is and displays it consistently at the bottom of your screen.